 Small dams: May vary significantly in wall height, surface area, capacity and catchment size.
-Using the simple definition of a maximum wall height of 15 m to distinguish a small dam from a large dam, capacity may still vary and in some instances exceeds 3 million m3.
-For the REDD+
+Using the simple definition of a maximum wall height of 15 m to distinguish a small dam from a

 Error!
 Reference source not found. illustrates some of the problems associated with small dams due to structural or maintenance failures.
 Known risks associated with valley dams and tanks in Uganda include inadequate design, lack of maintenance and poor catchment management, which have resulted in the failure or siltation of many of the over 900 dams and valley tanks built between 1940 and 1980 (refer also to Section 7).
 In some cases, biodiversity and community safety impacts have occurred, as well as unintended aggravation of disputes between pastoralists and local inhabitants.